 Eyes in the Night (October 16, 1942)

-Released October 16, 1942: Edward Arnold plays Mac Maclain, a blind detective who investigates a murder and discovers espionage against the WWII war effort.
+Released October 16, 1942: (running time 1 hour and 20 minutes) Edward Arnold plays Mac Maclain, a blind detective who investigates a murder and discovers espionage against the WWII war effort.

 Directed by Fred Zinnemann

 Written by Guy Trosper and Howard Emmett Rogers from a novel by Baynard Kendrick.

 The Actors: Edward Arnold (Duncan 'Mac' Maclain), Ann Harding (Norma Lawry), Donna Reed (Barbara Lawry), Stephen McNally (Gabriel Hoffman), Katherine Emery (Cheli Scott), Allen Jenkins (Marty), Stanley Ridges (Hansen), Reginald Denny (Stephen Lawry), John Emery (Paul Gerente), Rosemary DeCamp (Vera Hoffman), Erik Rolf (Boyd), Barry Nelson (Mr. Busch), Reginald Sheffield (Victor), Steven Geray (Mr. Anderson), Mantan Moreland (Alistair), John Butler (taxi driver), Edward Kilroy (pilot), Ivan Miller (detectife Herman), Thomas Murray (man), G. Raymond Nye (Hugo), Milburn Stone (detective Pete), Franklin M. Thomas (Police Lieutenant), Marie Windsor (actress at rehearsal).

 Free Download of the old movie Eyes in the Night